Secure Your Brand Identity with Expert Trademark Registration

 Transformation of origin function

 Brand registration in modern times has transformed the function of indicating product origin.
-The proliferation of brands, driven by marketing needs and the desire to maintain market shares, has led to an abundance of choices for consumers.
+The expansion of brands, driven by marketing needs and the desire to maintain market shares, has led to an abundance of choices for consumers.
 However, this proliferation can hinder the proper performance of trademarks in indicating the origin of a product.
 When consumers can easily trace the source of a product through a trademark, it assists them in making purchasing decisions.
 The identification of a product with a successful and widely recognized trademark can create substantial market power.
 Nonetheless, the drawback of excessive brand proliferation is that trademarks may fail to perform their indication of origin function effectively, making it harder for consumers to associate products with their true source.

 An Ancillary Function

-The identification of products and their quality serves as a supplementary function of trademarks, complementing their primary function of establishing goodwill; the goodwill associated with a trademark represents the valuable property.
+The identification of products and their quality serves as a supplementary function of trademarks, complementing their primary function of establishing goodwill; the goodwill associated with a trademark represents valuable property.
 While the creation of goodwill incurs costs to society, the identification of product source and quality through registered trademarks benefits the consumers.

 Characteristics of a Good Trademark